 - Abu Dhabi residents who test positive will fitted with a tracking wristband and will need to quarantine for 10 days.
 Non-Abu Dhabi residents who receive a positive test result will have to return to the emirate from which they travelled and notify the local health authorities.

 Check out our article on the complete rules for travel to Abu Dhabi from Dubai or other Emirates.

 Abu Dhabi entry regulations

 Only UAE nationals, residents with a valid residence visa, and those who are eligible for a visa on arrival can enter the UAE through Abu Dhabi’s airports.
 If you are travelling to Abu Dhabi, you must follow these additional rules:

 - have a negative PCR test result issued within 48 hours of departure or a negative DPI test result issued within 24 hours of departure

 - download the ALHOSN UAE app on your mobile phones before you travel to Abu Dhabi

 - undergo a thermal screening and another COVID-19 PCR testing on arrival at Abu Dhabi airport

-Travelling to Abu Dhabi no longer requires approval from Federal Authority for Identity and Citizenship (ICA).
+Travelling to Abu Dhabi (unless you are travelling from India, Pakistan, Sri Lanka, Nepal, Nigeria and Uganda) no longer requires approval from Federal Authority for Identity and Citizenship (ICA).
 However, you are recommended to visit uaeentry.ica.gov.ae and submit your passport number and Emirates ID number to receive instant verification of your entry status.

-Children under 12 are exempt from testing unless they show symptoms of Coronavirus.
+Children under 12 are exempt from testing unless they show symptoms.